-Is DIY Mentality Hurting Your Agency’s Growth?
+Is DIY Mentality Hurting Your Company’s Growth?

+You, as an entrepreneur, probably fall into the second category.
+Which is not bad—until a certain point.
 Wearing multiple hats is okay in the short-term.
 But, trying to do it all forever can be detrimental for long-term success.

 If you feel like you have too much on your plate and want to start bringing your days back to sanity, these practical steps can show you how to be more productive and more profitable without sacrificing peace of mind.

 Similarly, some agencies start off as a single-person business.
 And, even if that’s not the case, you’ll probably have to spread your focus between customer service, marketing, service delivery, this and that.
+I’d go as far as saying that is inevitable—unless you have (or raise) funds to hire people from the get-go, which is not that popular in agency circles.

+Doing it all yourself can serve you well as an individual in the early stages of your business, but it probably won’t as your business grows.
 Bringing on talented people that can work on specific tasks, and have the ability to do so systematically, is what will allow you to build something meaningful.
 That being said, avoid these mistakes when you onboard them, so your business can grow smoothly.

 Exercise: Taking inventory of your profit clock